 Nowadays, camps for 8-11 year olds take place during the first 2 weeks of the school summer holidays.
 The camps last 5 days and approximately 60-75 children are given a holiday each year.
 Over 10 000 children have benefitted in the past 100 years!

-Currently it costs the club £100/child to give them an action-packed holiday. many activities and visits are provided free of charge thanks to the generosity of the owners of attractions within the Castleton area.
+Currently it costs the club just over £100/child to give them an action-packed holiday. many activities and visits are provided free of charge thanks to the generosity of the owners of attractions within the Castleton area.
 Activities include on-site games, crafts and competitions, visits to Gulliver's Kingdom and Treak Cliff Cavern.

 The holidays are staffed by Rotarians and volunteers who all give their time free of charge.
 Many volunteers come from Scout groups and use the camp as a voluntary service project towrads their Gold Duke of Edinburgh Award.
 Many volunteers come back year after year as they have gained so much from the experience themselves.

 'What We Do' Main Pages: